evergreen

 Pre-made Roam Themes

-For those of you entirely uninterested in learning CSS who just want to pop a pre-made theme in, Roam has a whole collection of you can pick from.
+For those of you entirely uninterested in learning CSS who just want to pop a pre-made theme in, Roam has a whole collection of pre-made themes you can pick from.

 Copy and paste any of them into your new roam/css page and the styles will be applied across your whole database

-If you want to use my theme Leyendecker, the most up-to-date version is available this .
-There's a older version listed on the .
+If you want to use my theme Leyendecker, the most up-to-date version is available this Github repo .
+There’s a older version listed on the Roam database .

-Another neat trick I love with CSS and Roam is creating specific styles for different page title and tags. .
+Another neat trick I love with CSS and Roam is creating specific styles for different page title and tags.
+Shoutout to fellow Roam user Malcolm Ocean who lobbied for this as an official feature of the Roam interface.
+I found out how to do it digging around in their impressively comprehensive CSS files .
 I have a little workflow taxonomy going that covers different kinds of output and the stages they flow through

 We’re able to do this because when we use the double bracket or add a # to create a page tag, Roam adds a new attribute to the HTML markup.
 If the page is made with a #, it adds a data-tag attribute.
 If it’s made with double brackets Roam adds a data-link-title attribute